Health placements

 Dietetics

-As a Dietetics student, you will complete 111 days of placement throughout your course.
-You will gain exposure to a variety of areas, such as food service, clinical patient care, and community health.
-You may be allocated to placements in a variety of private, public or community settings, and may have the opportunity to gain experience in a regional facility.
+As a Dietetics student, you will complete 107 days of placement throughout your course.
+You will gain exposure to a variety of areas, such as food service, clinical patient care, public health nutrition and research.
+You may be allocated to placements in a variety of private, public or community settings, and will be required to complete placement in a regional facility throughout the course.

 All applicable documents listed in the links below must be supplied and verified in InPlace before you begin any Dietetics placement.